Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Methods

 \subsection{Emulation with { T2N-MusE}}

-The { T2N-MusE} framework builds highly optimized multi-fidelity emulators based on FCNNs and is fully described in the companion paper \cite{Yang2025b}.
+The { T2N-MusE} framework builds highly optimized MF emulators based on FCNNs and is fully described in the companion paper \cite{Yang2025b}.
 The NNs have a 2-step architecture, in which step 1 is an LF model and step 2 corrects the LF output via learning the mapping between the input (cosmological parameters) and the ratio of the HF output to the LF output.
 A 2-stage Bayesian optimization process is used to optimize the hyperparameters of the NNs: the number of layers, the number of neurons in each layer, and the strength of L2 regularization (which prevents overfitting).
 The first stage is a coarse search over a wide range of hyperparameters, while the second stage is a fine search within a smaller space.
-To train the LF model, a 2-phase training strategy is used.
-First, multiple random seeds are used to search for a good local minimum which serves as the initial point for the $k$-fold training and cross-validation.
+To train and validate the LF model, a 2-phase strategy is used, which explores the random seed space with considerably higher efficiency.
 In brief, we use { T2N-MusE} to build { Emu1} and { Emu2} separately.
 For more details of { T2N-MusE}, we refer the reader to Ref.~\cite{Yang2025b}.